Davdadev/davidsebbag/README.md

 ### What AI helped with

-Ideation and implentation claude ai was used to code the website, but the ideas, design restrictions, and creative control were all mine.
+Ideation and implementation claude ai was used to code the website, but the ideas, design restrictions, and creative control were all mine.

 ---
 ## License